Interns Bring Energy, Vision, to Delaware’s Open Data Portal

 Overcoming the Capacity Challenge

-Jennifer Koester, director of Enterprise Data Management at Delaware's Department of Technology and Information, said one of the initial challenges in setting up the portal was finding the time and personnel required to standardize and highlight the uploaded data.
+Jennifer Koester, director of Enterprise Data Management at the Delaware's Department of Technology and Information, said one of the initial challenges in setting up the portal was finding the time and personnel required to standardize and highlight the uploaded data.

 “For some time, the portal had been limited regarding features like PowerBI integration and story development due to capacity,” Koester said.